 In April 2012 the Dibden Golf Course staff transferred to Mytime Active, who gained admitted body status to the Hampshire County Council Government Pension Scheme.
 New Forest District Council is the sponsoring body, acting as guarantor for any contributions to the Pension Fund should they not be paid by Mytime Active.
-As at the end of March 2016 no such guarantee has been exercised.
+As at the end of March 2017 no such guarantee has been exercised.

 In November 2014 the Employment Appeal Tribunal ruled that holiday pay should include non-guaranteed overtime (i.e. overtime, which is not guaranteed by the employer, but the worker is obliged to work, if offered).
 This may have implications when employees are required to work overtime as a regular part of their job.
-The Council is awaiting case law regarding this which should give further details on the impact this may have.
+The Council has put in place arrangements to calculate holiday payments required as a result of contractual standby.
+The Council is awaiting further case law regarding regular overtime (which is neither contractual nor guaranteed) which should give further details on the impact this may have.
 No provision has been made for this contingency.